 In early 1871, when Pinal and Arivaipa Apache requested sanctuary near the fort, they were allowed to hunt and farm the area and start a camp nearby.
 Unfortunately, other Apache bands continued to raid the territory during this time, and though unfounded, many settlers blamed those bands living near Camp Grant.
-On April 30, 1871, a mob of angry citizens from Tucson and their Papago Indian mercenaries clubbed, shot, and mutilated 144 Aravaipa Apache people, mostly women, and children near Camp Grant.
+On April 30, 1871, a mob of angry citizens from Tucson and their Papago Indian mercenaries clubbed, shot, and mutilated 144 Aravaipa Apache people, primarily women and children, near Camp Grant.
 Known as the Camp Grant Massacre, their actions were taken in “retaliation” for a Gila Apache raid in which six people had been killed and some livestock stolen.

 A temporary Indian Reservation was then established near Camp Grant, but in 1872, it was moved to San Carlos.
 Afterward, a new Fort Grant was established at Mount Graham’s base, which was more strategically located to fight the still hostile Apache.
 Old Camp Grant was abandoned in March 1873.